vidhanio/fncli/README.md

 }
 ```

-As seen, the generated code is very simple, and not too different from how someone would hand-implement this.
+The generated code is very simple, and not too different from how one would write the code by hand.